 4- OPTIONAL – Evidence Request

 If your application has any mistakes or has inadequate documentation, the USCIS will issue a Request for Evidence – REF.
 Inadequate documents or incorrect information will stop your application for a green card from being processed.
-So, it would be best to be careful this time to submit correct information with all necessary documents.
+So, it would be best to be careful this time to submit the correct information with all necessary documents.

 The REF will contain details of what documents and information they need and the deadlines to submit it, preferably at the same time.
 If you can’t fulfill the requirements of REF, your application will be denied at this stage.

-The process of filling a marriage-based green card application can be complicated.
+The process of filling out a marriage-based green card application can be complicated.
 However, if you consult with an immigration attorney or law firm with expertise in U.S. immigration matters for legal advice, things will become easier.

 5- Interview Notice.